accellera-official/cci/examples/README.txt

   Introduction
   Directory Structure
   Running the examples
-  TODO
-  ISSUES
+  Note

 Introduction
 ------------
   This README provides an overview of the Accellera/CCI package examples and how to build and run them.
-The build is based on systemc-regressions/ package's verify.pl script.
+The build is branched from systemc-regressions/ package's verify.pl script.

 Directory Structure